ni/veristand-editor-plugin-examples/VeriStandCustomControls/ARCHITECTURE.md

 ## Recommendations
 The VeriStand team recommends writing your control independent of the framework first and then creating the appropriate plugin pieces to expose the control within the VeriStand IDE.

-## Known Issues
-1. Palette Icons - *.png* files were deprecated as palette icons in favor of a vector rendering software.
-This technology is not easy to share externally.
-New controls will display a **?** icon in the palette.
-The VeriStand team will look in to adding this support back for VeriStand 2020 R3.

 ## Customizing the Application

 ### Add, Remove, or Rename Commands